Seymour100/list-of-python-api-wrappers/readme.md

 # List of Python API Wrappers

-Updated 2020-02-07.
+## This list of Python API wrappers is designed to be the most updated anywhere

 Below you will find a list along with links to their docs and Python wrappers/libraries.
-Originally from Real Python -> johnwmiller.
+Original forked from [GitHub repos](https://github.com/realpython/list-of-python-api-wrappers) of [Real Python](https://realpython.com) via [johnwmiller](https://github.com/johnwmillr/list-of-python-api-wrappers).

+### Last updated by Jeff Hale 2020-04-10.

+### Have a new API to add?
+Great!
+Please submit a pull request.
+### Found a broken API?
+Great!
+Please submit a pull request with it fixed or removed.
+---

 ### [Amazon Alexa](http://www.alexa.com/) - Web traffic data
 - [API Documentation](https://github.com/alexa/alexa-apis-for-python)